 Note: In order to use the mydlink features of this product, you will need to go through the Camera Setup Wizard.

 Connect the Ethernet Cable

-Connect the included Ethernet cable to the network cable connector located on the panel at the rear of the DCS-2132L and attach it to the network.
+If using an Ethernet connection: Connect the included Ethernet cable to the Ethernet port located on the back of the DCS-2230L and connect it to your router.

 Attach the External Power Supply